 For some people, they can be sensitive to salicylates only when they eat them.
 For others, like myself, I am affected if I eat it, absorb it through my skin, or inhale it.
 Inhaling salicylates creates the worst reaction for me.

 I am not affiliated with any health organization, research study, or company.
 I created this site as a resource for those who are in a similar situation as I am.
 I am not a doctor or health professional.
 I do have a Bachelor’s Degree in General Biology, and my normal research emphasis is in native plants of the Pacific Northwest.
 Yes, the irony of working with plants and being allergic to them is not lost on me.
 This website is in no way affiliated with my day job at the University of Washington, who pays me for research administrative work, and not for my biology skills or knowledge about salicylates.
-If you think you may be sensitive to salicylates, you should talk to your doctor about it, which is what I did.

 Monetization – Fund the mission!

 This website takes a LOT of time to manage.
 On a daily basis, we can expect that the science we base our understanding on will expand and change how we manage our bodies, the foods that we purchase can undergo unexpected manufacturing changes, and the way our governments and providers handle food labeling and disability laws will also change.
 While I’d love to say that just putting up useful information online for people in a similar situation as me is a good enough reward, I have to find compensation for my time invested and for the cost to manage the website services.
 Therefore, I try to monetize in small ways without compromising my integrity or the integrity of the information but also make it worth my while.